aosabook/500lines/pedometer/chapter.md

 ## 1. Storing and Retrieving Data

 Our app needs to store input data to, and retrieve data from, the file system.
 We'll create an `Upload` class to do this.
-We'll store the text file containing the data samples directly in the file system, with the file path accessed through the `@file_path` instance variable.
-The information on the user and trial will be stored in the filename, and we'll have access to those objects through `@user` and `@trial` instance variables.
+Since the class deals only with the file system and doesn't relate directly to the implementation of the pedometer, we've left it out for brevity, but it's worth discussing its basic functionality.
 Our `Upload` class has three class-level methods for file system access and retrieval, all of which return one or more instances of `Upload`:

 * `create` takes a file along with user and trial information.
-It stores the file to the file system, under a filename containing the user and trial information.
+It stores the file to the file system, under a filename it generates to contain the user and trial information.
+The `@file_path`, `@user`, and `@trial` instance variables allow access to the file path, user object, and trial object, respectively.
-* `find` takes a pathname and returns an instance of `Upload`.
+* `find` takes a file path and returns an instance of `Upload`.
 * `all` returns an array of `Upload` instances, one for each accelerometer data file in the file system.

 ### Separation of Concerns in Upload